zer0problem/zer0problem/index.markdown

 -----------
 2019 August -> 2022 April  TGA Game Programming

-During my studies at [The Game Assembly](https://www.thegameassembly.com/) as a game programmer I were a part of 8 game projects.
+During my studies at [The Game Assembly](https://www.thegameassembly.com/) as a game programmer I was a part of 8 game projects.
 There I worked together with other students, game programmers, level designers and graphical artists, usually it's been in groups of about 11-13 people.
 During the final year I've worked on the game engine used in project 6 and subsequent projects.

 for project 8 I added support for